 afternoon tea, camera at the ready.

 Named after Virginia Woolf’s famous character Mrs Dalloway, the balcony at the Bloomsbury Hotel’s Dalloway Terrace is picture-perfect.
-Covered and heated, it’s a popular spot year-round, with décor changing along with the seasons – this winter, it’s undergone its annual winter transformation, with the Alpine interior designed by Nikki Tibbles Wild At Heart, adorned with snow-covered pine garlands, twinkling Christmas trees and traditional Swiss cow bells for its Gstaad theme.
-Check out our review
+Covered and heated, it’s a popular spot year-round, with décor changing along with the seasons – this summer, it has reopened as a whimsical overgrown greenhouse, complete with cascading roses, sweet peas and tulips.
+The terrace is now available to book exclusively too, the perfect secluded outdoor space for small events and missed celebrations.

-Nine Elms’ latest opening is Linnaean: a health-focused café, apothecary and beauty salon named after Swedish naturalist Carl Linnaeus.
-Located in the heart of London’s Embassady Gardens, Linnaean is a beautiful space, with a very Instagram-friendly flower ceiling, hanging lights and pastel pink bar seats, alongside an equally pretty – and delicious – food offering.
-Afterwards, pop into the salon for a treatment for the ultimate self-care day: they offer everything from manicures to massages.
+South London’s answer to Instagrammable restaurants is Linnaean: a health-focused café, apothecary and beauty salon named after Swedish naturalist Carl Linnaeus.
+Located in the heart of London’s Embassy Gardens, Linnaean is a beautiful space, with a very Instagram-friendly flower ceiling, hanging lights and pastel pink bar seats, alongside an equally pretty – and delicious – food offering.
+Afterwards, pop into the salon for a treatment for a long-awaited self-care day.

 start the slideshow